akileshjayakumar/rag-chatbot/README.md

 ## Getting Started

 Want to run the chatbot locally?
-Follow these simple steps:
+Follow these steps:

 1. **Clone the repository**:
    ```bash